Butters' Bottom Bitch

 "Butters' Bottom Bitch" is the ninth episode of the thirteenth season of the American animated television series South Park.
 The 190th overall episode of the series, it originally aired on Comedy Central in the United States on October 14, 2009.
 In the episode, Butters pays a girl $5 to give him his first kiss, which prompts Butters to start his own "kissing company" and eventually become a pimp.

-The episode was written and directed by series co-founder Trey Parker.
+The episode was written and directed by series co-creator Trey Parker.
 "Butters' Bottom Bitch" received particular attention for a scene in which Butters visited an ACORN office seeking benefits for his prostitutes, a reference to the real-life 2009 scandal.
 The episode received generally positive reviews and was seen by 2.56 million overall households, according to Nielsen Media Research.
 The episode was rated TV-MA-LS in the United States.

 Plot

 Tired of being the only boy in his class to have never kissed a girl, Butters purchases his first kiss from Sally Darson, who sells kisses for $5.
 Having won the respect of his classmates, he devises a plan to advertise Sally's services to other unpopular boys at the school.
 Sally gives Butters a 40 percent cut for his advertising and managing services, and Butters soon turns the venture into a full-fledged "kissing company" by recruiting more girls to fill in during times in which Sally is busy.
 Upon learning about Butters' business, Kyle tells him that he is "nothing but a common pimp".
 Oblivious to what the word means, Butters attends a pimp convention where he seeks advice from more-experienced pimps, including one called Keyshawn.
 Afterward, he starts to mimic the pimp jargon, such as referring to Sally as his "bottom bitch", and incorporating "Do you know what I am saying?" into his conversations.

 To combat the apparent rise in prostitution, Sergeant Yates of the Park County Police goes undercover (albeit poorly disguised) as a female prostitute named "Yolanda".
 During stings, to the bewilderment of the police, Yates waits until he is done engaging in actual sex acts with his male patrons before making an arrest.
 After he engages in group sex with numerous members of the fraternity house Alpha Tau Omega and doing business for Keyshawn, Yates' fellow officers begin to openly suggest to Yates that he is getting too carried away with his duties, as Yates now also has a pimp, Keyshawn.